InFARM System

 What is the InFARM System?

-InFARM is expected to play a pivotal role in assisting countries that are willing to share their AMR data in animals and food for global surveillance.
-It will act as the bridge for integrating these data with information from the WHO Global Antimicrobial Resistance and Use Surveillance System (GLASS) and the WOAH ANImal antiMicrobial USE Global Database (ANIMUSE) into the Quadripartite Global Integrated System for Surveillance of Antimicrobial Resistance and Antimicrobial Usage (GISSA).
+InFARM supports countries that choose to share their AMR and AMU data for global surveillance.
+It will facilitate data integration with the WHO’s Global Antimicrobial Resistance and Use Surveillance System (GLASS) and the WOAH’s ANImal antiMicrobial USE Global Database (ANIMUSE).
+Together, these global information systems contribute to the Quadripartite Global Integrated System for Surveillance of Antimicrobial Resistance and Antimicrobial Usage (GISSA).

 Resources